Introduction to Sulphur And Its Allotropic Forms

 Rhombic sulphur (α-sulphur)

-Rhombic sulphur is crystalline in nature and has octahedral shape.
+Rhombic sulphur is crystalline in nature and has an octahedral shape.
 On heating the solution of roll sulphur in CS2 we get rhombic sulphur.
-It is yellow with a melting point of 385.8K and specific gravity 2.06.
+It is yellow with a melting point of 385.8K and specific gravity of 2.06.
 Rhombic sulphur cannot be dissolved in water but can be dissolved in benzene, ether, alcohol etc.

 Monoclinic sulphur (β-sulphur)